vsaic/AI-or-not/README.md

 ## Running this project

-1. Start by setting up your jetson nano with an SSH connection to VScode
+1. Start by setting up your Jetson Nano with an SSH connection to VScode
-2. Next download the jetson inference library to set up the enviornment(https://github.com/dusty-nv/jetson-inference)
+2. Next download the jetson inference library to set up the environment (https://github.com/dusty-nv/jetson-inference)
 3. Next download a brain cancer dataset made for image classification.
 4. If not done already split this data into train, test, and val folder.
 With 80%, 10%, and 10% of the data respectively.
 5. Now we can train and test our model.
-To do so fall the step lsited here starting from step 4 of the traing a network section (https://student.idtech.com/courses/331/pages/old-re-training-image-classification-models-2?module_item_id=26828)
+To do so follow the step listed here starting from step 4 of the training a network section (https://student.idtech.com/courses/331/pages/old-re-training-image-classification-models-2?module_item_id=26828)
+6. Here is a video walking through all the steps (https://www.youtube.com/watch?v=EZG4WYlcRy4)